-Max Abelson, Afghanistan Buys \$4.2 M. Trump Condo (with 'Peacefulness and Views'), Observer (Sept.
-11, 2009), http://bit.ly/2oQ74n3.
+42 Max Abelson, Afghanistan Buys \$4.2 M. Trump Condo (with 'Peacefulness and Views'), Observer (Sept.
+11, 2009), http://bit.ly/20Q74n3.

-- 60. The defendant, through entities he owns, receives payments made to Trump World Tower by tenants and owners of units in the building through their payment of common charges and other fees.
-On information and belief, these payments include management and other fees paid to the building's management company, an entity owned by the defendant. - 61.
-Trump World Tower or its controlling entities will continue to receive regular common charge payments from Saudi Arabia, India, Afghanistan, and Qatar, and those payments will flow to the defendant. - 62.
-The World Bar is a bar located in Trump World Tower. - 63.
-Tenants of the Trump World Tower, including officials from Saudi Arabia, India, Afghanistan, and Qatar have patronized (or will patronize) the World Bar.
+61. Trump World Tower or its controlling entities will continue to receive regular common charge payments from Saudi Arabia, India, Afghanistan, and Qatar, and those payments will flow to the defendant.

+62. The World Bar is a bar located in Trump World Tower.

+63. Tenants of the Trump World Tower, including officials from Saudi Arabia, India, Afghanistan, and Qatar have patronized (or will patronize) the World Bar.
 Further, foreign states or agents or instrumentalities of these or other foreign states have hosted and will host events at the World Bar due to its location near the United Nations.
 By reason of his financial stake in Trump World Tower, the defendant will either receive payments from foreign states made to the World Bar, or the revenue that the World Bar receives, including from foreign states, affects the amount of rent that the defendant is able to charge the World Bar.